MichaelCromer/note/README.md

-    note -- "my new note"       Add the note "my new note" to the notes file. note -m "string"            Display all notes matching "string". note -a 2023                Display all notes from the year 2023 onwards. note -e --today             Display today's notes in the editor. note -d 2020-01 -- "text"   Display all notes from January 2020, then add the note "text" to the notes file. note -gr "repo" -xgb "hotfix" -m "feature" -l 10 Display the last ten notes which are: from the git repository "repo";
+    note -- "my new note"       Add the note "my new note" to the notes file. note -m "string"            Display all notes matching "string". note -a 2023                Display all notes from the year 2023 onwards. note -e -d                  Display today's notes in the editor. note -d 2020-01 -- "text"   Display all notes from January 2020, then add the note "text" to the notes file. note -d -X -s               Silently delete all notes from today. note -b 2020-03 -xd 2018-01-10 -m "string1|string2" Display all notes from before March 2020, excluding those from 10 January 2018,
+                                  and which match "string1" or "string2".
+    note -X -l10 -r "my_repo" -xB "hotfix" -m "feature" >> TODO.md
+                                Find the last ten notes which are: from the git repository "my_repo";
                                   excluding those from the branch "hotfix";
                                   and which match "feature".
+                                  append them to the TODO.md file,
+                                  and delete them from the notes file.

 ## TODO